dr-robert-li/au_housing_projections/README.md

   - Inflation effects analysis
 - Research citations and market data sources
 - Exportable in RTF and TXT formats
+- Configurable research depth:
+  - **Low**: Faster analysis with basic research
+  - **Medium**: Balanced depth and speed (default)
+  - **High**: Exhaustive research and detailed analysis (slowest, most expensive)

-#### NOTE: This uses Deep Reasoning and Chain of Thought.
-It is both expensive and slow.
-Use with care especially for large datasets of multiple suburbs.
+#### NOTE: This uses Perplexity's Sonar Deep Research endpoint.
+It is both expensive and slow, especially with "high" research depth.
+Each suburb can take several minutes to analyze.
+Use with care for large datasets of multiple suburbs.

 ### Model Fine-tuning
 - Progressive learning with synthetic data generation